Skip to main content

 Conflict detectionSystem automatically detects conflicts🔍 AutomaticReal-time conflict checking and prompting during configuration

-• Achieve smooth application version upgrades through environment switching
+• Achieve seamless application version upgrades through strategic environment switching

-• Establish clear version naming and release specifications
+• Establish clear version naming conventions and standardized release specifications

-• Configure backup entry addresses for important environments
+• Configure redundant entry addresses for critical production environments

-• Avoid frequent modifications to production environment entry addresses
+• Minimize modifications to production environment entry addresses for stability

-• Allocate node resources reasonably based on business load
+• Strategically allocate node resources based on comprehensive business load analysis